greenboxal/doggohub/doc/user/project/protected_branches.md

 ## Using the Allowed to merge and Allowed to push settings

-> [Introduced][ce-5081] in GitLab 8.11.
+> [Introduced][ce-5081] in DoggoHub 8.11.

-Since GitLab 8.11, we added another layer of branch protection which provides more granular management of protected branches.
+Since DoggoHub 8.11, we added another layer of branch protection which provides more granular management of protected branches.
 The "Developers can push" option was replaced by an "Allowed to push" setting which can be set to allow/prohibit Masters and/or Developers to push to a protected branch.